 This is a monthly study group that will examine one National Genealogical Society Quarterly (NGSQ) journal article per month as posted on the website NGSQ Study Groups.
 We will study these articles with a focus on principles taught in Mastering Genealogical Proof (MGP) by Tom Jones.
 We will discuss topics on the genealogy standards, evidence analysis and correlation, writing, citations, and more.
-The cost is $50 for the year.
-For this price, you will get a monthly study group session for up to two hours with your peers, led by me, Cari Taplin.
-You will receive the discussion questions at least two weeks prior to the online meeting.
+The cost is $75 for the year.
+For this price, you will get a monthly study group session for about one hour with your peers, led by Cyndi Ingle (of Cyndi’s List).
+You will receive the discussion questions about two weeks prior to the online meeting.
 There will also be a private Facebook Group for mid-month discussion.
-This Facebook group will be limited to study group participants only, no outside noise!
+This Facebook group will be limited to study group participants only, so no outside noise!

 Please Note: You must have access to these articles either by being a member of NGS or from your local library.
-You will also need to have a copy of Mastering Genealogical Proof.
-Due to copyright, I cannot provide copies to you.
+It is also highly recommended that you have a copy of Mastering Genealogical Proof.
+Due to copyright, we cannot provide copies of the articles to you.

-We will meet on Mondays (usually the first one of the month) at 12pm Central (so make your time zone conversion).
+We will meet on Mondays at 3:30 pm Eastern (so make your time zone conversion).
+Usually it is the first Monday of the month but double check the schedule below.
 The current schedule will be as follows:

 - You’ve read NGSQ articles and generally can follow them (I’m not asking if you fully understand them, but they aren’t “Greek” to you either)

 - You own Mastering Genealogical Proof (or at least know what it is and will buy a copy before this class starts)

 - You own or have access to a copy of Evidence Explained by Elizabeth Shown Mills

 - You’re interested in certification or accreditation